-How Does Lovett Dental Approach Pre-Prosthetic Surgery?
+Lovett Dental Katy’s Approach to Pre-Prosthetic Surgery

 Our oral surgeons in Katy, Texas, are here to help you every step of the way.
-Besides pre-prosthetic operations, we offer a variety of services that may be part of or proceed your initial procedure:
+Besides pre-prosthetic operations, we offer a variety of services that may be part of or precede your initial procedure:

 - Root canal procedures

 We also realize the very real fear that people may have around the idea of getting intensive dental work done.
 Therefore, all our surgeons have training in every aspect of sedation and dental anxiety.